-Most card games choose to have the tuck box shrink wrapped for added protection from theft and dirt.
-This is a necessary step if you plan to sell your game at retailers, who require your games to be delivered in shrink wrap and sometimes even with hang tags applied.
+Most card games will be shrink wrapped for added protection from theft and dirt.
+This is a necessary step if you plan to sell your game to retailers, who require your games to be delivered in shrink wrap and sometimes even with hang tags applied.

 A shrink wrap machine works in three steps: